ed-kung/CSUN-Econ-433/README.md

 ### Assigned Readings

 Occassionally, I will assign readings from newspaper or academic journal articles.
 These will be posted to Canvas.
 You are responsible for reading these and you may be quizzed on them.

+# Group Project Details

+### Overview

+For this group project, you will choose a topic relevant to public economics and produce three deliverables:

+1. **A review article for an academic research paper.** Choose an academic journal article relevant to the topic you chose.
+Write a review of the paper.
+The review should summarize the research question, data, methodology, and results.
+It should also offer an opinion as to the validity and implications of the results.

+2. **A research proposal.** Write a proposal for further research on the topic you chose.
+The proposal should springboard off the paper that you reviewed.
+Explain how your proposal will extend or address the results in the paper.
+Outline a credible research strategy.

+3. **A presentation to the class.** You will present both your review article and your research proposal to the class.
+The goal of the presentation is to inform the class about current research in the topic that you choose.

+### In-Class Group Sessions

+The group projects will start towards the end of the semester.
+The lab sessions in the last four weeks of the semester will be used for group project work.
+Some sort of checkpoint or deliverable will be required at each session.

+### Graded Components

+- Attendance (3 pts for each in-class session)
+- Review Article First Draft (5 pts)
+- Review Article Final Draft (20 pts)
+- Research Proposal First Draft (5 pts)
+- Research Proposal Final Draft (20 pts)
+- Presentation Draft Slides (5 pts)
+- Final Presentation (15 pts)

+### Review Article

+You will choose an academic journal article and write a review article.
+The paper that you choose must be cleared with me first.

+The review article should be around 3 pages of writing, with additional pages allowed for the inclusion of tables and figures.
+The review article should answer the following questions:

+- What is the question being studied by the paper?
+- Why is this question interesting or important?
+- How does the paper attempt to answer the question?
+What data is used and what is the methodology?
+- What are some of the key endogeneity issues that the paper's authors seek to address with its research design?
+- What are the paper's results?
+- Do you find the methodology convincing?
+What are some of the strenghts and weaknesses of the paper?
+- Discuss the paper's broader implications for public policy and economics

+The review article will be holistically graded on the following factors:

+- Clarity.
+Was I able to understand your article?
+Were parts of it confusing o rhard to understand?
+- Accuracy.
+Did you describe the research question, data, methodology, and results accurately?
+Were your critiques of the paper accurate?

+### Research Proposal

+You will write a research proposal which is on the same topic as the academic paper you chose to review.

+The research proposal should be no longer than 2 pages of writing, and should only exceed 2 pages for the purposes of listing data requirements.
+The proposal should answer the following questions:

+- What is the research question you wish to study?
+- Why is it important or interesting?
+- How does it relate to previous research?
+- What is your hypothesis?
+- What data do you need to conduct the research?
+Identify the unit of observation.
+- What methodology will you use to answer the question?
+- What are the key endogeneity issues that you are concerned about?
+How will your research strategy address them?

+The proposal will be graded holistically on the following factors:

+- Clarity.
+Was I able to understand the proposal?
+Were parts of it confusing or hard to understand?
+- Relevance.
+Is your research question interesting or important?
+Is it relevant to the topic you're interested in studying?
+- Potential for success.
+If this were a real project, what is the chance that this proposal would result in a successful research project?
+Did you correctly identify the sources of endogeneity?
+Does your methodology properly address it?
+Is the data you requested the appropriate kind of data?

+### Presentation

 # Additional Course Policies and Resources